052223-java-angular/notes/java/log4j.md

 # Log4j Configuration Guide

-Created by: Jean Duong
-Created time: May 22, 2023 9:05 PM
-Last edited by: Jean Duong
-Last edited time: May 22, 2023 9:19 PM
-Tags: Misc

 Log4j is a reliable, fast, and flexible logging framework (APIs) written in Java.
 To configure Log4j2, we typically use an XML, JSON, or YAML file.
 In this guide, we'll use XML.

 ## **Directory Structure**